Back to Wayne Faust Home Page

 Arthur sighed.
 "I feel that this will be exceedingly difficult."

 "You have no idea," muttered Merlin.
 "But at least you still have Excalibur."

 Arthur looked at the wooden club in his hand.
 It was wide at one end and tapered at the other, with a natural, smooth handle.
-Words were carved into the wide part.
+These words were carved into the widest part:

 Arthur wielded the club with both hands and swung it back and forth.
 "It feels rather formidable.
 Am I to hit my rivals over the head with this?"

 "Not exactly," said Merlin.
 "You're supposed to hit a ball."

 "A ball?
 But where is the honor in that?"

 In true fairy tale tradition, Merlin and King Arthur inspired the Knights of Wrigley to do something forbidden them for one hundred and eight years.
 Arthur played the grand game on the field under a different name, while Merlin spent the season in the training room, masquerading as a team doctor, using his magic whenever it was especially needed, to change the trajectory of a ball, or to cause hated opponents to make a key mistake.
 When the grand competition was finally over after seven games and extra time at the end, they hoisted a gleaming trophy amidst flashes of light far brighter than any Arthur had seen back in England.
 Arthur thought that if they had ever found the Holy Grail, it might have looked exactly like the chalice they held aloft.

 Two days later, they rode on top of a long, horseless carriage, surrounded by over five million cheering subjects who filled every street and pathway.